-The best thing is that reducing the risk faced by new payment methods and prepaid cards is not only possible, it can also be really easy to reduce risks by using the right kind of technology.
-Making use of automated technology that can give you real-time insights into the frauds, reduce false positives and provide a holistic view of users to improve a positive customer experience.
+The best thing is that reducing the risk faced by new payment methods and prepaid cards is not only possible, but it can also be really easy to reduce risks by using the right kind of technology.
+Making use of automated technology that can give you real-time insights into frauds, reduce false positives, and provide a holistic view of users to improve a positive customer experience.

-The best methods of reducing frauds need to have all the components to help you meet up with verification and AML compliance.
-Technologies like DIRO’s document verification technology can be utilized to verify documents in real-time during the onboarding process and reduce the risk of fraud.
+The best methods of reducing fraud need to have all the components to help you meet up with verification and AML compliance.
+Technologies like DIRO document verification API can be utilized to verify documents in real time during the onboarding process and reduce the risk of fraud.
 Businesses can utilize the DIRO’s document verification technology to improve their chances of reducing fraud.

 Challenges Faced To Reduce Risks In Handling the New AML Compliance Challenges